 Before you end up in this situation, you need to take a good hard look at what is wrong with your business.
 Look at your operations, and write down the reasons why you are not getting the revenues you need.

 At this point, don’t be afraid to ask for help.
-Financial help of course is always welcome — and needed.
-But you may want to find assistance in helping you understand what is going wrong with the business, and advice you on strategies you can use to turn it around.
+Financial help, of course, is always welcome — and needed.
+But you may want to find assistance in helping you understand what is going wrong with the business, and advise you on strategies you can use to turn it around.
 This is when a mentor comes in.

 - Is there really no market for your product/service?

 - Is there a way to restructure your debt?

 - What are the problems in your cash flow?

 - What are the loopholes in your marketing strategy and what strategies are not giving you the results you need?

 - Is there something you can improve with regards to your price points?

 - What are the bottlenecks in your product mix?